GenomeDK/genomedk-docs/newsletters/2022-summer/index.rst

   a password in cleartext to new users by mail.

-* There's a new `status page <https://console.genome.au.dk/status/>`_ which makes it easy to see if there are any service interruptions or planned downtimes.
+* There's a new `status page <https://console.genome.au.dk/status/>`_ which makes it easy to see if there are any major service interruptions or planned downtimes.

 Hardware